fmxsh/f3c/f3c-spec.md

 ## Data

+This is still at the first level of abstraction, alongside with _basic tokens_.
+Now, the rest of the _pre-fundamental sequence_, which is non-syntax, is recognized, and put in different categories of meaning.

 Besides the _basic tokens_, there is _data_.
-Data is a deliniated sequence of characters or no characters ('emptiness' exist within a deliniated space, and thus considered the data of that space).
+Data is a deliniated sequence of characters or no characters ('emptiness' exist within a deliniated space, and thus, the very absense of characters is considered to be the very data of that space).
 Data in its most general form can contain any character.

-A general rule applying to all data is that no character will ever be interpreted as a token, and consequently, no character is ever escaped.
+A general rule applying to all _data_ is that no character will ever be interpreted as a token, and consequently, no character is ever escaped.

 Data is categorized into formats and types, which are then combined to form data constructs.